AkshayPatel8140/Akshaypatel8140/README.md

 - This allows users to communicate efficiently, discussing match details, and strategies, and coordinating game logistics.
 - Furthermore, to broaden accessibility, I've enabled support for multiple languages—English and Arabic—tailoring the app's interface based on the user's language preference.
 - This enhancement enhances user inclusivity, ensuring a comfortable and personalised experience irrespective of language differences.
+- Designed a live countdown feature for matche, real-time timer tracking, improving player experience and gameplay efficiency.
+- Streamlined player communication and boosted engagement by 30% by developing chat modules, minimizing reliance on external apps.

 ### JAIMACA - Tours and Travels
 - This application is specifically developed to facilitate taxi services within Jamaica.